JunHao-Wei/Error-mitigated_inference_of_quantum_network_topology/README.md

 The code is based on the Python packages [PennyLane](https://pennylane.ai/) and [qNetVO](https://chitambarlab.github.io/qNetVO/quantum_networks/index.html).
 It has been tested with **NumPy version 1.26.3**; using a later version may lead to compatibility issues.
 For best results, please ensure that NumPy is pinned to version 1.26.3.

-Additionally, since the initial measurement directions are randomly chosen, different random seeds may lead to different outcomes in the variational optimization.
+Note that, since the initial measurement directions are randomly chosen, different random seeds may lead to different outcomes in the variational optimization.

 ## File Descriptions